aprilyao-01/DDL-reminder-App/Frontend/readme.md

-# How to run this frontend code
+# :athletic_shoe: How to run this frontend code
 This project using **React Native** with development on macOS and target on iOS.

 ## Run instructions for Android:
    - Have an Android emulator running (quickest way to get started), or a device connected.
    - cd "Frontend/ddlReminder" && npx react-native run-android

-## Run instructions for iOS:
+## Run instructions for  iOS:
    - cd "/Frontend/ddlReminder" && npx react-native run-ios
     -- or --
    - Open ddlReminder/ios/ddlReminder.xcworkspace in Xcode or run "xed -b ios"
    - Hit the Run button

-# Others
+# :memo: Others
 ## React vs. React Native
 | |React|React Native|
 |-|-----|------------|